abdullah-gamil05/ImageBasedAnatomy_Tasks/README.md

-# ImageBasedAnatomy_Tasks
+# 🩺 ImageBasedAnatomy_Tasks
+Faculty of Engineering, Cairo University
+Department of Systems and Biomedical Engineering

-This repository showcases the projects and tasks completed for the **"Intro to Imaging and Image-Based Anatomy"** course, offered by the **Faculty of Engineering, Cairo University**, Department of **Systems and Biomedical Engineering**.
+This repository contains a collection of tasks completed as part of the course "Introduction to Imaging and Image-Based Anatomy".
+Each task explores a unique aspect of imaging systems and medical image analysis, demonstrating both foundational understanding and innovative applications.

 ---